mvoseismic/notWebobs/README.md

 ## Description

-Various scripts written for the webobs installation at MVO.
+Various scripts written for the parallel Webobs installation at MVO.
 Available at http://webobs.mvo.ms:8080/.

 ## HTML pages